Andylochan/Fetch-UIKit/README.md

 [SwiftUI App Link](https://github.com/Andylochan/Fetch/)

 ## Differences
+- Remove dependency for SwiftyJSON/Alamofire
-- Using Codable instead of Alamofire
+- Using Decodable to parse JSON reponse
 - Using UIKit instead of SwiftUI

 ## How to use